 Supports custom conflict resolution

 Because all writes go through your backend API, you can easily add custom conflict resolution logic.

 The PowerSync SDK includes several optimizations that result in incredibly fast database queries and writes.

 Client-side schema and data migrations are not necessary.
-Schema changes require reprocessing of sync tables.
-A resync may be required on the client side which is handled automatically.
+Schema changes only require some reprocessing which is handled automatically.